-Blueberries have more antioxidants than any other popular fruit and help prevent cancer, diabetes, age-related memory loss and are anti-inflammatory.
-They are also rich in potassium, fibre and vitamins A & C.
+Did you know that blueberries have more antioxidants than any other popular fruit and help prevent cancer, diabetes, age-related memory loss, and are anti-inflammatory?
+They are also rich in potassium, fibre, and vitamins A & C.

 “Inflammation is a key driver of all chronic diseases, so blueberries have a host of benefits,” says Ann Kulze, MD, of Charleston, S.C.

 Apples – Your mom didn’t use the term superfood but she knew about apples.
 “An apple a day keeps the doctor away” was the first nutritional advice I and many children heard from their moms.
 For this reason, we call them “the first superfood.”

 Coconut oil is actually very good for us.
 In tropical climates like Polynesia, Sri Lanka and the Yucatan where they have a diet high in coconut oil, the people are healthier, have less heart disease, cancer, and colon problems than unsaturated fat eaters.
 It is now accepted that there is good cholesterol and there are good saturated fats.
 Learn the 12 benefits of Coconut Oil, this newly declared an Amazing SuperFood.

 As I don’t use sugar for my baking I often use stevia which is the healthy option.
 The stevia plant is incredibly sweet and also incredibly good for you.
 The leaf is 30 times sweeter than sugar while extracts are 300-400 times sweeter.
 The best stevia will, therefore, be the one that retains some whole food value and is water-based.
 Liquid forms will be less processed.
 Go here to learn How to Get the Best Stevia Without the Bitterness

 Oats – are a low-calorie food that provides high levels of fiber and low levels of fat.
 They help tp stabilizes blood sugar and reduces the risk of diabetes while removing bad cholesterol.